zoxfog/portfolio_3/README.md

 <a name="Multitask"></a>
 ### 2. Multitask LSTM - AE for Reconstruction and Classifying/Prediction.
 key methods: Data reconstruction, LSTM, Auto-Encoder.
 - Multitask neural networks generally include a a network with different objectives, normally expressed with a multi-loss implementation.
 Here we implement an LSTM, with (1)  the classification/prediction task and (2) data reconstruction task.
-Our report shows, that even with 2 tasks, the model can achieve high accuracy given task (1).
+Our report shows, that even with 2 tasks, the model can achieve high accuracy for both metrics.

 #### [**Report](https://github.com/zoxfog/MSc-projects/blob/main/hw2-DL/HW%202%20-%20report.pdf)
 #### [**Code](https://github.com/zoxfog/MSc-projects/tree/main/hw2-DL)